-Right here in writing, it might seem like quite gender stereotypical differences we have in the approach - the spontaneous and immediate / unpredictable / unbridled creativity vs. the structured / factual / sober and experiential.
+It might seem, here in writing, like quite gender stereotypical differences to the approach – the spontaneous and immediate / unpredictable / unbridled creativity vs. the structured / factual / sober and experiential.
 Of course, it is more nuanced than that, and you are rarely just one or the other.
 But in our collaboration, we each know what works best and is most effective, and therefore we may stick a little to our individual strengths – but we also challenge and push each other, so it is not only safe.

 Music for a while